 In the light of her studies where colonialism has a central role on the curriculum, Amalie spends a lot of time experiencing and researching the colonial structures in the danish system.
 To oppose and contend the discrimination people with Greenlandic heritage experience, she has become very passionate about intersectionality and anti-racism, and it has become central part in her life both professionally and personally.
 In her work, Amalie is focused on the different intersections a person can hold, and how different systems and structures discriminate on the bases of these intersections.
 This can be seen in how Amalie sees and works with Greenlandic and Inuit content and topics.

-Miras studies depart mainly from decolonialism, a school of thought concerned with indigenous knowledge production within the indigenous cultural, social, historical and economic experience, freed from the historically Eurocentric reproductions of it, or, the epistemological violence practised within Western academia.
+Miras studies departed mainly from decolonialism, a school of thought concerned with indigenous knowledge production within the indigenous cultural, social, historical and economic experience, freed from the historically Eurocentric reproductions of it, or, the epistemological violence practised within Western academia.
 She understands globalisation as an economic continuation of colonialism, yet focuses on how formerly colonised indigenous communities obtain political agency and autonomy internationally.
 Next to the indigenous episteme gaining foothold and recognition within Western academia, Mira is involved with how emerging global actors such as activists, scholars, authors, journalists and artists all contribute to the decolonisation process and provide a field where discussions of historical trauma, cultural genocide, racism and identity issues provoke clear thoughts and actions amongst us all.
-She uses her own personal experience of growing up with the social implications of being both Greenlandic and Danish in Denmark in her studies, and is currently working on an autoethnographic project about her reconnection with Greenlandic culture, inspired by the disproportionate invisibility of Greenlandic culture in Denmark and how it is effecting the cultural identity of the Greenlandic diaspora.
+She uses her own personal experience of growing up with the social implications of being both Greenlandic and Danish in Denmark in her work, and is currently working on an autoethnographic project about her reconnection with Greenlandic culture, inspired by the disproportionate invisibility of Greenlandic culture in Denmark and how it is effecting the cultural identity of the Greenlandic diaspora.

 Siri has a background in sociology, medical anthropology and public health.
-Throughout her work Siri has specialised on inequality and inequity in health specifically with a focus on minorities primarily within the field of sexual health and HIV prevention.
+Throughout her work Siri has specialised in inequality and inequity in health specifically with a focus on minorities primarily within the field of sexual health and HIV prevention.
 Through her work, Siri has focused on post colonialism and how that affects adherence and uptake of health services.
 She is interested in culture-bound syndromes and how they are perceived and understood.

 Siri believes strongly in intersectional approaches, especially at a time where identity politics are discussed broadly.
 Inequalities interact with one another and it is important to have a holistic mindset when approaching unfairness and injustice in society.